With glue and fake blood, climate protesters target London Fashion Week

-LONDON (Reuters) - Climate activists glued themselves to a door and poured a “bleeding” red carpet ahead of the opening of London Fashion Week on Friday, seeking to draw attention to the apparel industry’s impact on the environment.
+LONDON (Reuters) - Climate activists glued themselves to a door and poured a “bleeding” red carpet at the opening of London Fashion Week on Friday, seeking to draw attention to the apparel industry’s impact on the environment.

 Protesters belonging to the Extinction Rebellion group have vowed to disrupt the five-day event, where luxury brands such as Burberry, Victoria Beckham and Erdem are presenting their spring 2020 womenswear collections.

-The group, which has staged numerous protests in recent months calling for action to tackle climate change, had called on the British Fashion Council to cancel the event.
+The group, which has staged numerous protests in recent months calling for action to tackle climate change, had called on the British Fashion Council (BFC) to cancel the event.

-Wearing white dresses with blood-like stains, five protesters glued themselves to the entrance door of the main London Fashion Week building.
+Wearing white dresses with blood-like stains, five protesters glued themselves to one entrance of the main London Fashion Week building.

-Other demonstrators briefly lay on a pool of pink liquid, which they said depicted blood.
-The protest took place before the start of the first fashion show, scheduled at 0800 GMT.
+Other demonstrators briefly lay in a pool of pink liquid, which they said depicted blood.

+The protesters took up their positions before the start of the first fashion show and were gone a few hours later.
+Guests including editors, buyers and bloggers entered the building through another door a few metres away.

 “(The demonstrators) are calling for the fashion industry to tell the truth about its contribution to the climate and ecological crisis,” the group said in a phone message to journalists.